Lorenzen Wright: Disappearance and death

 On November 9, 2017, the gun believed to have been used to murder Wright was found in a lake in Walnut, Mississippi.
 On December 5, 2017, Billy R. Turner, a landscaper and church deacon at Mt.
 Olive No. 1 Missionary Baptist Church in Collierville, was indicted on first-degree murder charges and held on $1 million bond.

 On December 15, 2017, Wright's ex-wife Sherra Wright-Robinson was arrested in Riverside, California in connection with the murder.
 Wright-Robinson was a former member of Turner's church.
 The seven-year investigation into his death was one of the Memphis Police Department's more high-profile unsolved cases.
 Wright's mother, Deborah Marion, told The Commercial Appeal that a police official told her Wright-Robinson would be charged with first-degree murder, the same charge Turner faced.
 Marion said she believes her former daughter-in-law was motivated by money, specifically a life insurance policy for $1 million held by Lorenzen Wright.

 In a 2015 article in The Commercial Appeal, Wright-Robinson explained how she inquired early in the investigation whether she was a suspect.
 "They was like, no, you know," she said.
 "It was just kind of a person of interest.
 They said that the list was long and wide and they didn't have any real suspects, if you want to quote that."

 Records showed that on August 1, 2010, Memphis police searched her home and found burned pieces of metal and a letter addressed to Lorenzen Wright and her, but law enforcement at that time did not say what the items meant to investigators.

 In 2014, Wright-Robinson agreed to a confidential settlement of a dispute in circuit court over how she spent the $1 million of insurance money meant to benefit their six children.

-On July 25, 2019, Wright-Robinson pled guilty to facilitation of first-degree murder in the shooting death of Lorenzen Wright and was sentenced to 30 years in prison.
+On July 25, 2019, Wright-Robinson pleaded guilty to facilitation of first-degree murder in the shooting death of Lorenzen Wright and was sentenced to 30 years in prison.

+Wright-Robinson's sister, Katrina Robinson, was elected to the Tennessee State Senate in 2018 and served from 2019 until 2022.
+She was expelled from the body after being indicted on forty-eight charges relating to the embezzlement of $600,000 from federal grants.